microsoft/FeatureManagement-Dotnet/README.md

 ### Setting a Variant's Configuration

 For each of the variants in the `Variants` property of a feature, there is a specified configuration.
-This can be set using either the `ConfigurationReference` or `ConfigurationValue` properties. `ConfigurationReference` is a string path that references a section of the current configuration. `ConfigurationValue` is an inline configuration.
+This can be set using either the `ConfigurationReference` or `ConfigurationValue` properties. `ConfigurationReference` is a string path that references a section of the current configuration that contains the feature flag declaration. `ConfigurationValue` is an inline configuration.
 If both are specified, `ConfigurationValue` is used.

 ```
 "Variants": [